Easy blueberry muffins are made at home with simple ingredients. Fresh or frozen blueberries can be used and little lemon zest adds some flavor!

 - 1 teaspoon pure vanilla extract

-- 1 1/2 cups blueberries (fresh or frozen)
+- 1 ยฝ cups blueberries (fresh or frozen)

 Instructions

-- Preheat oven to 400° F. Line a standard muffin tin with paper liners.
+- Preheat oven to 400ยฐ F. Line a standard muffin tin with paper liners.
 Set aside.

-- Pour melted butter over the sugar and lemon zest.
-Whisk vigorously (about 1 minute).
+- In a medium bowl, combine sugar and melted butter.
+Whisk vigorously (about 1 minute) until butter is absorbed.
 Add eggs and mix until combined.
 Add sour cream, milk and vanilla.
 Whisk again until all ingredients are thoroughly incorporated.

 - Scoop batter into prepared muffin tin (I like to use an ice cream scoop for this).
 Fill until about 3/4 quarters full.
 Batter should distribute evenly among a dozen liners.
 Generously sprinkle additional sugar on top.

-- Bake muffins at 400° F for 18 to 20 minutes or until a toothpick inserted in the center comes out with little to no crumbs.
+- Bake muffins at 400ยฐ F for 18 to 20 minutes or until a toothpick inserted in the center comes out with little to no crumbs.
 Blueberries will be juicy and bubbly!
 Let muffins cool in the pan for 5 minutes before transferring to a wire rack to cool a 5 to 10 more minutes before consuming.

 These blueberry muffins are one of my favourite!
 They came out so fluffy and bursting in blueberry flavour, definitely a recipe keeper!
-Thank you for sharing 🙂
+Thank you for sharing ๐

 I’ve never tried adding lemon zest to my blueberry muffins.
 This recipe sounds and looks fantastic!